Financial-Times/next-monitor-express/README.md

 **recommended for development or debugging**

-In concise mode, only the success/failure of the operation would be logged, and action leading to the operation would be included in the error log; input params of the action would be omitted;
+In concise mode, only the success/failure of the operation would be logged, and action leading to the operation would be included in the error log; input params of the action would be omitted; This is best for showing how a user journey is complete via a series of operations.

 .env:
 ```